Have you got a complaint against New South Law Limited?

 You will be informed in writing by the lawyer having conduct of your matter if there is a change of person to whom any problem with service should be addressed.

-The person dealing with your complaint will inform Hayley Betteridge that a complaint has been made for our complaints file and so that she can monitor progress of the complaint.
+The person dealing with your complaint will inform James Kingston that a complaint has been made for our complaints file and so that he can monitor progress of the complaint.

-We hope that this simple procedure will deal with your concerns, however, if it does not you should write to Hayley Betteridge.
+We hope that this simple procedure will deal with your concerns, however, if it does not you should write to James Kingston.

 We are committed to providing a high-quality legal service to all our clients.
 If something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.
 If at any point you become unhappy with the service we provide to you or you have concerns about your bill, then you should inform us immediately so that we can do our best to resolve the problem for you.